-In the case of whole Mortgage Loans that are Residential Property Loans, we will hold each original mortgage note endorsed in blank and an assignment to us of the mortgage.
-Assignments of mortgage usually are in a form suitable for recording or filing, but we do not record or file them.
+In the case of whole Mortgage Loans that are Residential Property Loans and secured by single-family properties, we will hold each original mortgage note endorsed in blank and an assignment to us of the mortgage.
+Assignments of mortgage for single-family properties usually are in a form suitable for recording or filing, but we do not record or file them.
 Depending on the lender's servicing experience and financial condition, a blanket assignment of mortgages may be used to transfer a large number of Mortgage Loans even if the related properties are not located in the same recording or filing jurisdiction.